douglascayers/sfdc-rest-apis-for-multiple-dml/README.md

 git clone https://github.com/DouglasCAyers/sfdc-rest-apis-for-multiple-dml.git
 cd sfdc-rest-apis-for-multiple-dml
 ```
+4. Create or deploy the apex class `/src/classes/MyApexRestService.cls` in your org
-4. In the project folder, create file named `.env` that includes the following properties:
+5. In the project folder, create file named `.env` that includes the following properties:
 ```
 SFDC_CLIENT_KEY=your connected app key SFDC_CLIENT_SECRET=your connected app secret